14Richa/14Richa.github.io/_posts/2023-06-03-codingperiod.md

 Overall, my first week in GSoC 2023 with Postman and Async API was an incredible learning experience.
 Working with an amazing team of developers, I gained valuable insights into open-source development, communication, and project management.
 I was impressed by the level of support and mentorship provided to help me succeed in my role.

 I am eager to continue contributing to the project and exploring new technologies and tools.
 This first week has given me a sense of confidence and motivation to further develop my skills, and I am looking forward to the challenges ahead.
-I appreciate the level of support and mentorship that I have received so far, and I am grateful for the opportunity to be a part of a project that makes a positive impact on the world.
+I appreciate the level of support and mentorship that I have receiving and I am grateful for the opportunity to be a part of a project.

-I would like to express my gratitude to Postman and Async API for giving me the opportunity to participate in GSoC 2023, and to my mentors for being available to help me whenever I get stuck or encounter obstacles.
-Their resources and support have been invaluable, and I am honored to be a part of a project that is making a positive impact on the world.
-I am looking forward to continuing my collaboration with the project team, learning from my mentors, and making meaningful contributions to the project.